Taysom Hill Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- Hill's 57.2 passing yards per game in nine matchups against the Falcons are 145.3 fewer yards than his over/under in Sunday's game.
+- In nine matchups against the Falcons, Hill averaged 57.2 passing yards per game, 144.3 yards below his over/under for Sunday.

-- Hill threw multiple touchdown passes once over those matchups against the Falcons, and it was his only game with a TD pass against them.
+- In his only game with a TD pass against the Falcons over those contests, Hill threw multiple touchdown passes.

-- This week Hill will face the NFL's 16th-ranked pass defense (245.4 yards allowed per game).
+- The 245.4 yards per game the Falcons are giving up through the air makes them the NFL's 16th-ranked pass defense.

-- At 1.8 passing TDs conceded per game, the Falcons defense is ranked 24th in the NFL.
+- The Falcons have allowed 28 touchdowns through the air (1.8 per game).
+They are 24th in the NFL in that category.

 Recent Performances

-- Hill has put up 376 passing yards (125.3 ypg) on 30-of-55 with one touchdown against zero interceptions over his last three games.
+- Hill has 376 passing yards (125.3 ypg), completing 54.5% of his passes and tossing one touchdown pass and zero interceptions over his last three games.

 Hill's New Orleans Teammates